New-Frontier-Craft/New-Frontier-Craft/README.md

 - Add all these files to the `lib` folder in MCP

 ## Setup Part 2 - NFC Installation ##
+- If you use Linux install `p7zip-full` and `xdelta3`.
 - Download the NFC code by clicking the `Code` button on the top of the page, and click `Download ZIP`
-- Copy all the files from the zip into your MCP base directory, so that the `setup_NFC.bat` file is alongside the other MCP bat scripts
+- Copy all the files from the zip into your MCP base directory, so that the `setup_NFC` files are alongside the other MCP scripts
-- Run `setup_NFC.bat`
+- Run `setup_NFC.bat` or `setup_NFC.sh` if you are using Linux.

 ## Setup Part 3 - Eclipse ##
 - Open Eclipse 2020-06 (Or any other version with JDK 8 support)